GrindeLab/PCA/code/README.md

 Before you begin, you will need to download/install the following:

-- the TOPMed Analysis Pipeline (and its associated R packages and software) --- see https://github.com/UW-GAC/analysis_pipeline
+- the TOPMed Analysis Pipeline, including all associated R packages and software --- see https://github.com/UW-GAC/analysis_pipeline
 - ADMIXTURE (if you want to estimate admixture proportions as well as running PCA; otherwise skip this) --- see https://dalexander.github.io/admixture/

 You may also need to install or update various R packages (e.g., gdsfmt, SNPRelate, SeqArray, argparser, SeqVarTools, dplyr, tidyr, ggplot2, RColorBrewer) although much of this should be taken care of by running the `install_packages.R` script provided in the TOPMed Analysis Pipeline.

-## Filter
+## `step1_filter.sh`

-First, we used `bcftools` to filter the original VCF files (one per chromosome): see `step1_filter.sh`

-Our filters keep variants that:
+First, we used `bcftools` to filter the original VCF files (one per chromosome) to keep variants that:

 - are biallelic SNPs (`-m2 -M2 -v snps`)
 - pass filtering (`-f PASS`)